Welcome to the IIS Schools page. Through these pages, we hope to give you a brief overview of the IIS schools’ curriculum and activities.

-The IIS Primary School starts from year 1 and ends at year 6.
-Students in year 1 are typically aged 5/6 years of age.
-Students in year 6 are typically aged 10/11years.
-At the Primary School we believe that activity-based and fun lessons, combined with a good blend of action-packed, creative, service-based and varied extra-curricular activities form the basis of a great education.
+The IIS Primary School starts from year one and ends at year five.
+Students in year one are typically 5 to 6 years of age.
+Students in year five are typically 9 to 10 years of age.
+At the Primary School we believe that lessons with high student engagement, combined with a good blend of creative teaching and a variety of extra-curricular activities help form the foundation of a great education.

 In the Primary School, the subjects offered are Mathematics, English, Science, Social Studies (Global Perspective), ICT, French, Art, and Physical Education.

-Art, ICT, French, Religious Education, and Physical Education are based on the British National Curriculum.
-This curriculum promotes the spiritual, moral, cultural, mental and physical development of students at the school.
+Art, ICT, French Kiswahili, and Physical Education are based on the British National Curriculum.
+This curriculum promotes the moral, cultural, mental and physical development of students at the school.

 Social Studies is based on the International Primary Curriculum.
 This curriculum promotes great learning, great teaching and great fun in a framework of different themes that children easily identify with.

 The IIS Middle School is for learners between the ages of 11-14 years.
-The Cambridge International Examinations Secondary 1 curriculum is followed at this stage with emphasis on English, mathematics, and science.
+The Cambridge International Examinations Secondary One curriculum is followed at this stage with emphasis on English, mathematics, and science.

-In addition, subjects such as Music, Art, French, Geography, History, English, Math, Physics, Biology, Chemistry, and ICT are also taught using the British National Curriculum.
-Students in Year 9 are introduced to Economics and Business Studies.
+In addition, subjects such as music, art, French, Kiswahili, geography, history, English, math, physics, biology, and chemistry are also taught using the British National Curriculum.
+Students in Year 9 are introduced to Economics, Business Studies and ICT.
 ICT, which is an integral part of the curriculum is also delivered using the ICT starters’ package from Cambridge Assessment International Education – CAIE.

-Students at this level are required to develop skills, acquire knowledge and insights needed for the IGCSE programme at Key Stage 4.
-The use of Cambridge Secondary 1 Curriculum and the Checkpoint Assessment Package provides a seamless progression from Middle School education (Key Stage 3) into High School (Key Stage 4 and beyond).
+Students at this level are required to develop skills, acquire knowledge and insight needed for the IGCSE programme at Key Stage 4.
+The use of Cambridge Secondary One curriculum and the Checkpoint Assessment Package provides a seamless progression from Middle School education (Key Stage 3) into High School (Key Stage 4 and beyond).

 The IIS High School offers two University of Cambridge International Examination academic programmes: the Cambridge International General Certificate of Secondary Education (IGCSE) which is taken by students in Years 10 and 11 (Grades 9 & 10) and the Cambridge International AS/A Level which is taken by students in Years 12 and 13 (Grades 11 & 12).
 The two academic programmes are carefully designed to engage students and give them solid foundations to achieve high levels of academic and personal attainment.
 The curriculum has been designed to develop learners that are responsible, innovative, confident, and engaged.